quicwg/base-drafts/draft-ietf-quic-transport.md

 helps to guard against spurious migration initiated by an attacker.

-Once the server has completed its path validation and has received a non-probing packet on its preferred address which is the largest packet number seen so far, the server begins sending to the client exclusively from its preferred IP address.
+Once the server has completed its path validation and has received a non-probing packet with a new largest packet number on its preferred address, the server begins sending to the client exclusively from its preferred IP address.
 It SHOULD drop packets for this connection received on the old IP address, but MAY continue to process delayed packets.

 ### Interaction of Client Migration and Preferred Address